iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-09-07
+- On Windows, renamed virtualenv executables allow Task Manager to show `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names

 ## 2025-09-06
 - Add client-side scanner helper with FastAPI and wire the scan plugin to enumerate devices and trigger acquisitions through `http://127.0.0.1:28672`